eryk260/2sixty/adr/adr-xxxx-paas-authnz.md

 allow {
     input.method = "GET"
     input.path == "/"
+    # Roles here are our Permissions
-    token.payload.resource_access["hello-world"].roles[_] == "helloworld.usage"
+    token.payload.resource_access["hello-world"].roles[_] == "helloworld.greeter.get"
 }
 ```

-Now users who have the _helloworld.usage_ role can access the service, and users without it will be denied.
+Now users who have the _helloworld.greeter.get_ permission can access the service, and users without it will be denied.

 #### Example request flow